This is a testing checklist for web and desktop applications.

 Test Scenarios for Filter Criteria

-1. User should be able to filter results using all parameters on the page
+1. The user should be able to filter results using all parameters on the page.

-2. Refine search functionality should load search page with all user selected search parameters
+2. Refine search functionality should load the search page with all user-selected search parameters.

-3. When there is at least one filter criteria is required to perform search operation, make sure proper error message is displayed when user submits the page without selecting any filter criteria.
+3. When there are at least one filter criteria required to perform the search operation, then make sure that the proper error message is displayed when the user submits the page without selecting any filter criteria.

-4. When at least one filter criteria selection is not compulsory user should be able to submit page and default search criteria should get used to query results
+4. When at least one filter criteria selection is not compulsory, the user should be able to submit the page and the default search criteria should be used to query results.

-5. Proper validation messages should be displayed for invalid values for filter criteria
+5. Proper validation messages should be displayed for all invalid values for filter criteria.

 Test Scenarios for Result Grid

-1. Page loading symbol should be displayed when it’s taking more than default time to load the result page
+1. The page loading symbol should be displayed when it’s taking longer than the default time to load the results page.

-2. Check if all search parameters are used to fetch data shown on result grid
+2. Check if all the search parameters are used to fetch data shown on the result grid.

-3. Total number of results should be displayed on result grid
+3. The total number of results should be displayed in the result grid.

-4. Search criteria used for searching should be displayed on result grid
+4. Search criteria used for searching should be displayed in the result grid.

-5. Result grid values should be sorted by default column.
+5. Result grid values should be sorted by the default column.

-6. Sorted columns should be displayed with sorting icon
+6. Sorted columns should be displayed with a sort icon.

-7. Result grids should include all specified columns with correct values
+7. Result grids should include all the specified columns with the correct values.

-8. Ascending and descending sorting functionality should work for columns supported with data sorting
+8. Ascending and descending sorting functionality should work for columns supported by data sorting.

-12. Duplicate records should not be displayed in result grid
+12. Duplicate records should not be displayed in the results grid.

-13. Check if all columns are visible and horizontal scroll bar is enabled if necessary
+13. Check if all the columns are visible and a horizontal scrollbar is enabled if necessary.

-14. Check data for dynamic columns (columns whose values are calculated dynamically based on the other column values)
+14. Check the data for dynamic columns (columns whose values are calculated dynamically based on the other column values).

-15. For result grids showing reports check ‘Totals’ row and verify total for every column
+15. For result grids showing reports, check the ‘Totals’ row and verify the total for every column.

-16. For result grids showing reports check ‘Totals’ row data when pagination is enabled and user navigates to next page
+16. For result grids showing reports, check the ‘Totals’ row data when pagination is enabled and the user gets navigated to the next page.

-18. Check result grid data if date range is enabled
+18. Check result grid data to see if the date range is enabled.

 Test Scenarios for a Window

-1. Check if default window size is correct
+1. Check if the default window size is correct.

-2. Check if child window size is correct
+2. Check if the child window size is correct.

-3. Check if there is any field on page with default focus (in general, the focus should be set on first input field of the screen)
+3. Check if there is any field on the page with default focus (in general, the focus should be set on the first input field of the screen).

-4. Check if child windows are getting closed on closing parent/opener window
+4. Check if child windows are getting closed upon closing the parent/opener window.

-5. If child window is opened, user should not be able to use or update any field on background or parent window
+5. If the child window is opened, the user should not be able to use or update any field in the background or parent window

-6. Check window minimize, maximize and close functionality
+6. Check the window to minimize, maximize, and close functionality.

-8. Check scroll bar functionality for parent and child windows
+8. Check the scroll bar functionality for parent and child windows.

-9. Check cancel button functionality for child window
+9. Check the cancel button functionality for the child window.

 Database Testing Test Scenarios